marmelab/react-admin/docs/DateTimeInput.md

 An input for editing dates with time. `<DateTimeInput>` renders an `<input type="datetime-local" >` element, that most browsers display as [date and time picker](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/datetime-local).

+If you don't want to use your browser's legacy component and want to use a more customized one, you can use [MUI's twin component DateTimePicker](https://mui.com/x/react-date-pickers/date-time-picker/) documented in the [Material UI](#material-ui) section.

 <video controls autoplay playsinline muted loop>
   <source src="./img/date-time-input.webm" type="video/webm"/>
   <source src="./img/date-time-input.mp4" type="video/mp4"/>